 A clinician is able to make a decision about diagnosis with the amount of swelling.
-A muscle or ligament can be torn minimally (less than 25% of ligament fibers are damaged), partially ( around 50% of fibers are damaged) or full thickness tear( more than 75% of fibers are damaged).
+A muscle or ligament can be torn minimally (less than 25% of ligament fibers are damaged), partially ( around 50% of fibers are damaged) or full-thickness tear( more than 75% of fibers are damaged).
 A wrist swelling is also a common symptom of a fracture.
-When and if needed, a clinician or a physician can ask for more diagnostic tests like X rays, MRI or nerve conduction test.
+When and if needed, a clinician or a physician can ask for more diagnostic tests like X rays, MRI, or nerve conduction tests.

-In acute cases, icing, elevation and compression can manage the wrist pain.
-Use of medications are necessary to reduce pain and inflammation in cases with fractures or partial thickness tear.
-Full thickness tear does not have any pain associated with it due to nerve fibers being damaged completely – causing no feeling of pain.
+In acute cases, icing, elevation, and compression can manage wrist pain.
+The use of medications is necessary to reduce pain and inflammation in cases with fractures or partial thicknesses tear.
+The full-thickness tear does not have any pain associated with it due to nerve fibers being damaged completely – causing no feeling of pain.

 Relaxation of the area by providing proper positioning:

-Rest to the area is advised to manage swelling and pain.
-However, a person may not be able to participate in sports for few weeks.
+The rest to the area is advised to manage swelling and pain.
+However, a person may not be able to participate in sports for a few weeks.
 A physician may advise not to move his wrist or fingers too much.
 A person may have some restrictions like not to lift any heavy objects, or no push/pull.
-Braces are useful to position the wrist in pain free way.
+Braces are useful to position the wrist in pain freeway.

 Initiation of Exercise: